DigitalHERMES/ansible-role-hermes/README.md

 - kurupira

 ## Basic instructions
+### examples
 - To run some tags
-'''ansible-playbook kurupira.yml -i inventory --tags "web-api,web-gui"'''
+'''ansible-playbook install.yml -i inventory --tags "web-api,web-gui"'''

 - To run all without some tags:
-'''ansible-playbook kurupira.yml -i inventory --skip-tags "vara"'''
+'''ansible-playbook install.yml -i inventory --skip-tags "vara"'''

-## To use encrypted vars on inventory or group_vars
+### To use encrypted vars on inventory or group_vars

-'''ansible-playbook kurupira.yml -i inventory --ask-vault-pass'''
+'''ansible-playbook install.yml -i inventory --ask-vault-pass'''